Movatterモバイル変換

 20252027 >

-The2026 NBA All-Star Game will be an exhibition game played on February 15, 2026, the 75th edition.
-It will be hosted by theLos Angeles Clippers at theIntuit Dome inInglewood, California.
-It will be the seventh All Star Game to be played in theLos Angeles metropolitan area, the fourth hosted by the Clippers, and the first one to be played inInglewood since1983.[1]
-The game will be televised nationally byNBC for the first time since2002 and will stream live onPeacock.[2]
+The2026 NBA All-Star Game was around-robin tournament played on February 15, 2026, the 75th edition.
+It was hosted by theLos Angeles Clippers at theIntuit Dome inInglewood, California.
+It was the seventhNBA All-Star Game to be played in theLos Angeles metropolitan area, the fourth hosted by the Clippers, and the first one played inInglewood since1983.[1]
+The game was televised nationally byNBC for the first time since2002 and streamed live onPeacock.[2]

 Background

-During an interview onFox Sports 1'sBreakfast Ball on June 4, 2025, Silver revealed that the game will most likely be played in a format pitting U.S. players against international players.
-He cited the concurrent2026 Winter Olympics on NBC and the success of the NHL's4 Nations Face-Off as influences on the format.[4]
+During an interview onFox Sports 1'sBreakfast Ball on June 4, 2025, Silver revealed that the game would most likely be played in a format pitting U.S. players against international players.
+He cited the concurrent2026 Winter Olympics on NBC and the success of the NHL's4 Nations Face-Off as influences on the format.[5]

 Format change